Wataru Kaji: Biography

+In March 1938, Kaji and Yuki would be smuggled into Hankow.
+Almost being nabbed a second time by the Japanese.
+That same month, Kaji Wataru attended a meeting in Hankow of Chinese Literary leaders where he denounced the Japanese invasion of China.
+The American journalist Edgar Snow would interview the couple during his stay in the city.
+His encounters with "China's Japanese friends" would be a subject of his book "Battle For Asia".
+A sequel to Red Star over China.

 Kaji Wataru wrote the Japanese introduction of the book What War Means by Harold Timperley.
 Published in 1938, What War Means chronicles the Nanjing Massacre.
-In the introduction, Kaji expressed that he was not surprised to learn of the massacre, saying the massacre was a result of Japan's aggressive foreign policies since the early 1930s.
-11 copies of What War Means were confiscated by Japanese authorities from an American missionary who had been distributing this work throughout Japan in 1939.
+In the introduction, Kaji expressed that he was not surprised to learn of the massacre, saying it was a result of Japan's aggressive foreign policies since the early 1930s.
+Eleven copies of What War Means were confiscated by Japanese authorities from an American missionary who had been distributing this work throughout Japan in 1939.

-In Nationalist China, Kaji worked for the Chinese in propaganda campaigns, and re-educated Japanese POWs.
-During the war, in December 1939, Kaji founded the Japanese People's Anti-war Alliance, which was disbanded the following year due to a breakdown in relations between the Kuomintang and Communist Party and a subsequent increase in suspicion of leftists by the Nationalists.

-In March 1940, Kaji Wataru, and his Anti-War League were utilized in the Battle of Kunlun Pass.